Turtlehead

 It’s a strange common name, but once you see the shape of their individual flowers—you can’t unsee the tiny turtle head blooms.
 Turtleheads bloom for a very long time—4-6 weeks!—giving pollinators lots to snack on.
 They get 1-3 feet tall and thrive in areas that are consistently moist.
 Because they happily grow in a wide range of light—full sun to part shade—turtleheads are a perfect flower for beginner gardeners.
 Learn more and explore different colors below.

-Chelone species
+Chelone genus

 Dig Deeper